nanopack/nanoinit/README.md

 * /etc/rc.local

 ### TODO: list of things that my_init.py has that nanoinit doesn't
-* Custom options:
- - enable insecure ssh keys - not going to implement
+* enable insecure ssh keys - not going to implement
- - skip startup files
 * output environment variables to json
 * stop runit services before shutting down